Compassionate Guidance For Your Divorce

-- Collaborative divorce – When parties collaborate to negotiate and settle their differences without litigation.
-Although the parties might not agree on everything at all times, the collaborative divorce process can facilitate the parties reaching agreements on issues such as alimony, custody, property division and child support.
+- Collaborative divorce: Parties collaborate to negotiate and settle their differences without litigation.
+Although the parties might not agree on everything at all times, the collaborative divorce process can facilitate the parties reaching agreements on issues such as spousal support, custody, property division and child support.

-- Contested divorce – When either party disputes one or more issues of the case, and a court determination is required to resolve the matters.
+- Contested divorce: Either party disputes one or more issues of the case, and a court determination is required to resolve the matters.

-- Uncontested divorce – When both spouses work together to cooperatively dissolve their marriage and reach an agreement on issues in the case, which can include the informal settlement, mediation or collaborative divorce processes.
+- Uncontested divorce: Both spouses work together to cooperatively dissolve their marriage and reach an agreement on issues in the case, which can include the informal settlement, mediation or collaborative divorce processes.

-- At-fault divorce – When there are claims in the divorce that a spouse has caused the divorce, the court can grant a divorce in favor of one spouse on the ground of cruelty, adultery, the conviction of felony, abandonment, living apart, or confinement in a mental hospital.
+- At-fault divorce: There are claims in the divorce that a spouse has caused the divorce.
+The court can grant a divorce in favor of one spouse on grounds such as cruelty, adultery, abandonment, living apart or confinement in a mental hospital.

-- No-fault divorce – When the ground for divorce is that the marriage has become insupportable because of discord or conflict of personalities that destroys the legitimate ends of the marital relationship and prevents any reasonable expectation of reconciliation.
+- No-fault divorce: The ground for divorce is that the marriage has become insupportable because of discord or conflict of personalities that destroy the legitimate ends of the marital relationship and prevents any reasonable expectation of reconciliation.

-- Default divorce – When the court grants the divorce after one spouse failed to respond to the filing of the other spouse, after a certain period and several conditions are met.
+- Default divorce: The court grants the divorce after one spouse fails to respond to the filing of the other spouse after a certain period has passed, and several conditions have been met.

 You deserve an attorney who listens to your needs and keeps you updated on the status of your case.
-You can expect compassionate and personalized legal services when you hire Alicia Lackey to be your advocate.
-Alicia Lackey has significant experience in divorce and other cases related to family law.
+You can expect compassionate and personalized legal services when you hire attorney Alicia Lackey to be your advocate.
+Alicia Lackey has significant experience in divorce and many other types of cases related to family law.